-All community interaction is subject to some level of moderation, in order to ensure the spirit of the community standards is upheld.
+All community interaction is subject to some level of moderation to ensure the spirit of the community standards is upheld.

-While the website staff try to keep an eye on all community activity, we rely on our users to report abusive, offensive or otherwise inappropriate comments when they appear by clicking on the “report abuse” link which appears next to each comment.
+While the website staff tries to keep an eye on all community activity, we rely on our users to report abusive, offensive, or otherwise inappropriate comments when they appear by clicking on the “report abuse” link, which appears next to each comment.

-This alerts us to problems and areas of concern to the community, which means we can make the space better for everyone: we are grateful for your help with this.
+This alerts us to problems and areas of concern to the community, which means we can make the space better for everyone: we are grateful for your help.

 Obviously, for various reasons, this is not always possible.
-But remember that the website staff (including moderators) do regularly spend time in the community areas of the site and will ensure that any particularly interesting, entertaining, and insightful comments are highlighted to the author.
+But remember that the website staff (including moderators) regularly spend time in the community areas of the site and will ensure that any exciting, entertaining, and insightful comments are highlighted to the author.

 None.
 Authors cannot moderate comments on their own (or anyone else’s) articles.